Skip to content

 Pattern

-What TMJ / jaw tension usually feels like
+What TMJ / jaw tension feels like

+People often notice jaw tightness, clicking, facial tension, or headaches that become more noticeable as the day goes on.
 This pattern can relate to neck stiffness, shoulder tension, and clenching, and it can also flare after a collision when the jaw and neck start guarding under stress.

 Symptom clusters